akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice watched the colour seep back into his cheeks.
 She watched the grey recede like a tide.
 Her mother had known the difference, before she had even touched him.

-But the tremor in Beatrice’s own hands took an hour to fade, remembering her near fatal mistake.
+But the tremor in Beatrice’s own hands took half an hour to fade, remembering her near fatal mistake.

 ---